Nevermind: Music

 At the time of writing Nevermind, Cobain was listening to bands such as Melvins, R.E.M., the Smithereens, and Pixies, and was writing songs that were more melodic.
 A key development was the single "Sliver", released on Sub Pop in 1990 before Grohl joined, which Cobain said "was like a statement in a way.
 I had to write a pop song and release it on a single to prepare people for the next record.
 I wanted to write more songs like that."
 Grohl said that the band at that point likened their music to children's music, in that they tried to make their songs as simple as possible.

 Cobain fashioned chord sequences using primarily power chords and wrote songs that combined pop hooks with dissonant guitar riffs.
 His aim for Nevermind's material was to sound like "the Knack and the Bay City Rollers getting molested by Black Flag and Black Sabbath".
 Many songs feature shifts in dynamics, whereby the band changes from quiet verses to loud choruses.
 Grohl said this approach originated during a four-month period prior to the recording of the album, when the band would experiment with extreme dynamics during regular jam sessions.

 Guitar World wrote, "Kurt Cobain's guitar sound on Nirvana's Nevermind set the tone for Nineties rock music."
 Cobain played a 1960s Fender Mustang, a Fender Jaguar with DiMarzio pickups, and a few Fender Stratocasters with humbucker bridge pickups.
 He used distortion and chorus pedals as his main effects, the latter used to generate a "watery" sound on "Come as You Are" and the pre-choruses of "Smells Like Teen Spirit".
+Though the album is considered a cornerstone of the grunge genre, it is noted for its musical diversity, which includes acoustic ballads ("Polly" and "Something in the Way") and punk-influenced hard rock ("Territorial Pissings" and "Stay Away").

 After the release of Nevermind, members of Nirvana expressed dissatisfaction with the production for its perceived commercial sound.
 Cobain said, "I'm embarrassed by it now.
 It's closer to a Mötley Crüe record than it is a punk rock record."
 In 2011, Vig said that Nirvana had "loved" Nevermind when they finished it.
 He said Cobain had criticized it in the press "because you can't really go, 'Hey, I love our record and I'm glad it sold 10 million copies.'
 That's just not cool to do.
 And I think he felt like he wanted to do something more primal."